jacebenson/cedar/docs/docs/tutorial/intermission.md

 This is the encryption key for the secure cookies used in [dbAuth](/docs/tutorial/chapter4/authentication#session-secret).

-Now just run `yarn cedarjs dev` to start your development server.
+Now just run `yarn cedar dev` to start your development server.
 Your browser should open to a fresh new blog app:

 ![image](https://user-images.githubusercontent.com/300/101423176-54e93780-38ad-11eb-9230-ba8557764eb4.png)